-Rühlig’s book China’s Foreign Policy Contradictions will be published by Oxford University Press in December 2021.
+Rühlig’s book China’s Foreign Policy Contradictions was published by Oxford University Press in early 2022.
 His writing has appeared in China Perspectives, Development & Change, and China Review, among other publications.
 In 2018, he was the rotating chair of the European Think-Tank Network on China (ETNC).

 Rühlig received his PhD from Frankfurt University with a thesis on sovereign state control in China’s foreign policy.
 He studied international relations and peace and conflict research at Frankfurt University and the Technical University of Darmstadt, as well as political science and cultural anthropology at Tübingen University.

 Senior Research Fellow, Center for Geopolitics, Geoeconomics, and Technology